ga-dc/js1/03-14-data-types/readme.md

 ## Array Helper Methods (20 min)

 Arrays come with a number of methods.
 Here's a list of some popular helpers:

-> Note: You might want to demonstrate a few of these.

 - `a.toString()` - Returns a string with the `toString()` of each element separated by commas.